Alloplex has developed a highly-differentiated, non-engineered, tumor-agnostic cellular therapy platform with broad anti-tumor activity.

 Preclinical in vitro and animal model data indicate that the platform is applicable across multiple tumor types.

 Alloplex Biotherapeutics Inc. is a privately-owned Boston-based cellular therapeutics company founded in 2016.
-The concept on which it is based was developed by our scientific founder, Dr. Frank Borriello MD, PhD, after observing that many scientific reports indicated that activation of various known immune pathways each resulted in some degree of anti-tumor activity.
+The concept on which it is based was developed by our scientific founder, Frank Borriello MD, PhD, after observing that many scientific reports indicated that activation of various known immune pathways each resulted in some degree of anti-tumor activity.

 Recognizing the advantage of consolidating the activity of multiple immune pathways into a single therapeutic, Dr. Borriello envisioned using a proprietary engineered cell line to train a patient’s white blood cells to recognize and kill cancer cells.